egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

- name: owrt-wg-watchdog.sh
+ name: wireguard-watchdog.sh
-version: 0.32, 8-june-2024, by egc
+version: 0.92, 14-june-2024, by egc
 purpose: WireGuard watchdog with fail-over, by pinging every x seconds through the WireGuard interface, the WireGuard tunnel is monitored,
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; in case of failure of the WireGuard tunnel the next tunnel is automatically started.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; When the last tunnel has failed, the script will start again with the first tunnel.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; So in case you have only one tunnel this is just a watchdog which restarts the one tunnel you have.
 script type: shell script
 installation:
-1. Copy owrt-wg-watchdog.sh from https://raw.githubusercontent.com/egc112/OpenWRT-egc-add-on/main/wireguard-watchdog/owrt-wg-watchdog.sh to /usr/share
+1. Copy wireguard-watchdog.sh from https://raw.githubusercontent.com/egc112/OpenWRT-egc-add-on/main/wireguard-watchdog/wireguard-watchdog.sh to /usr/share
    either with, from commandline (SSH):
-   `curl -o /usr/share/owrt-wg-watchdog.sh https://raw.githubusercontent.com/egc112/OpenWRT-egc-add-on/main/wireguard-watchdog/owrt-wg-watchdog.sh`
+   `curl -o /usr/share/wireguard-watchdog.sh https://raw.githubusercontent.com/egc112/OpenWRT-egc-add-on/main/wireguard-watchdog/wireguard-watchdog.sh`
    or by clicking the download icon in the upper right corner of the script
-2. Make executable: `chmod +x /usr/share/owrt-wg-watchdog.sh`
+2. Make executable: `chmod +x /usr/share/wireguard-watchdog.sh`
 3. Edit the script with vi or winscp to add the names of the Wireguard tunnels you want to use for fail over, the names are the names of the interfaces, format is:
    `WG1=tunnel-name`
    `WG2=second-tunnel-name`
    etc., you can set up to 9 tunnels to use.
 4. To start on startup of the router, add to System > Startup > Local Startup (/etc/rc.local):
-   `/usr/share/owrt-wg-watchdog.sh &`
+   `/usr/share/wireguard-watchdog.sh &`
    Note the ampersand (&) at the end indicating that the script is executed asynchronously
    Test it first from the commandline before adding it to startup and/or make sure you have a recent backup just in case
 6. The script can take two parameters, the first the ping time in seconds default is 30, the second the ip address used for pinging,